-At the end of 2015 with the resignation of the Chairman of the Board and his replacement by the CEO a process commenced for the replacement of the proprietary director, promoting the selection of a female candidate.
-Finally, in January 2016, the Board appointed Dispur, S.L. by co-optation, and Ms Eulalia Planes Corts acts as the natural person who is the representative of that company for the purposes of exercising the post.
+Explanation of measures At the end of 2015 with the resignation of the Chairman of the Board on 31st December 2015 and his replacement by the CEO, Mr Eloi Planes, a process commenced for the replacement of the proprietary director.
+In 2016 the Board appointed DISPUR, S.L., and Ms Eulalia Planes Corts acts as the natural person who is the representative of that company for the purposes of exercising the post.